Superconducting Ring Resonators: Modelling, Simulation, and Experimental Characterisation: Experimental results

 In both Fig.\ref{fig:S4_cpw_resonance_splitting_measurement}(b) and Fig.\ref{fig:S4_microstrip_resonance_splitting_measurement}(a), in addition to the primary resonance peaks, small secondary resonance peaks are observable at the resonance frequencies of the orthogonal channels.
 The measured double-peak behaviour is in close agreement with the simulated behaviour shown in Fig.\ref{fig:c2_compiled_Z_perturbation}(c).
 As discussed in the theory section, the origin of the double peak lies in the rotation of the underlying resonance modes relative to the ports, caused by impedance perturbations along the ring’s transmission lines.
+The same measurement system was previously used to characterise linear resonators, where no frequency splitting or mode rotation was observed.
+This provides confidence in the reliability of the system.
 Although Al and Nb ring resonators exhibit high sensitivity to perturbations in the form of frequency splitting and mode rotation, the cross-transmission between adjacent ports remains low compared to the primary transmission peaks, implying that the two modes remain remarkably well isolated from each other, despite perturbations caused by inhomogeneities.
 This demonstrates that superconducting ring resonators allow independent control of the two lowest-order modes, highlighting their potential for practical applications.
 In practical ring resonator measurements, the double peaks resulting from frequency splitting and mode rotation help distinguish the ring resonances from other possible resonances (e.g. box mode) within the frequency sweep band.